bokulich-lab/nf-ducken/README.md

 **Note for users with newer Apple processors (M1/M2):** Conda environments require emulation using Rosetta, due to the lack of certain packages for the ARM64 architecture otherwise available with Intel processors.
 Please follow the [installation and setup instructions here](https://support.apple.com/en-us/HT211861) for details.

 Conda environments are available for all processes.
-To customize in run, modify the environment parameters (`params.qiime_conda_env`, `params.fastqc_conda_env`, `params.multiqc_conda_env`, and `params.fondue_conda_env`) in the input configuration file.

 Launch a Conda environment-based run using `-profile conda` when running the workflow script.

 ### Singularity and Docker

 Containers are available for all processes.
-To customize in run, modify the container parameters (`params.qiime_container`, `params.fastqc_container`, `params.multiqc_container`, and `params.fondue_container`) in the input configuration file.

 Launch a container-based run with Singularity or Docker using `-profile docker` or `-profile singularity` when running the workflow script.

 ## Inputs